๐Ÿ“กSystems Approach to Computer Networks

 Address Classification and Allocation

-Before modern techniques, IP addresses were allocated in fixed-size blocks based on class—a rigid system that wasted address space.
+Before modern techniques, IP addresses were allocated in fixed-size blocks based on class.
+This rigid system wasted enormous amounts of address space.
 Understanding this history explains why classless methods emerged.

 Classful Addressing (Class A, B, C, D, E)